Intestinal worms: causes, symptoms and treatment

 1.5 billion people worldwide are infected with intestinal worms

-Children aged about three to eight are most at risk
+Children aged about five to 14 have a higher risk

 600 million school-age children live in at-risk areas